 Nutmeg hasn’t been bought or sold since it began trading.
 It’s also one of the longest-running robo advisors in the UK.
 It’s longevity counts for something in a market where these kinds of advisors are known for folding.

-How Safe is Nutmeg?
+How safe is Nutmeg?

+As safe as any other financial services business in the UK.
 Nutmeg is authorised to operate in the UK by the Financial Conduct Authority, which means the company follows all UK regulations.
 When you invest in Nutmeg, your assets are protected by the Financial Services Compensation Scheme (FSCS).
 FSCS protection means your account balance is protected in the event that Nutmeg goes bust.

-How do I Close my Account at Nutmeg?
+How do I close my account at Nutmeg?